kasteelion/promptbuilder/README.md

 # AI Image Prompt Builder

-A desktop application to help build complex and detailed prompts for AI image generation with an intuitive, resizable interface.
+A desktop application for composing complex prompts for AI image generation.
+It provides a graphical interface to create and combine characters, poses, outfits, and scene elements into shareable prompt text.

-**Quick status:** refactored startup into `cli.py` + `runner.py`, added theme-aware ttk label styles, and introduced a `DebugLog` context manager.
-Tests are available and the project uses only standard-library deps except optional Pillow for image previews.
+This repository focuses on a lightweight, dependency-free design (standard library only).
+Optional functionality (image previews) uses Pillow.

-**Supported Python:** 3.8+
+Supported Python: 3.8+
 ---

 **Table of contents**